pointmeathesky/Hostile/dev-diary.md

 Total hours: 11

-Accomplishments: fixed 2 bugs where a user could crash the sever, redesigned the signup page.
+Summary: fixed 2 bugs where a user could crash the sever, redesigned the signup page.
 Added a minimum required password length and password verification.

 Week 5